Venjyy/Venjyy/README.md

 <h2 align="left">Hi 👋!
-I'm Venjy, a student from Chile on a journey toward a career in cybersecurity.</h2>
+I'm Venjy, a Full Stack Developer from Chile on a journey toward a career in cybersecurity.</h2>

 ###